opnsense/docs/source/manual/how-tos/sfr_red_fr_ftth.rst

 ..
 Warning::
-    Code cannot be copy / paste, you have to adjust the parameters and make it consistant with your own parameters
+    Code cannot be copied / pasted as-is, you will have to adjust the parameters and make it consistant with your own settings.

 Services / Nginx / Configuration
 ++++++++++++++++++++++++++++++++